techidaily/site-win11-tips/source/_posts/insights-into-windows-patch-identification.md

  This typically happens if the update you install is infected with bugs and vulnerabilities itself.
 The update can also conflict with the existing settings and configuration, leading to different issues and errors.
 In some cases, the updates you install can turn out to be incompatible with the hardware as well.

- If you encounter problems after installation, you can[uninstall the update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) or[roll back to an older Windows version](https://www.makeuseof.com/windows-reset-system-restore-difference/) to fix the issue.
+ If you encounter problems after installation, you can [uninstall the update](https://www.makeuseof.com/manually-uninstall-windows-10-updates/) or [roll back to an older Windows version](https://www.makeuseof.com/windows-reset-system-restore-difference/) to fix the issue.
 To minimize the risk of issues associated with updates, we recommend creating a backup of your important data before you begin installing updates.
 You can also install updates one at a time and monitor the system for issues while doing so.

 ## Making Sense of Update Names and Numbers